-In 1971 film producer Arthur P. Jacobs optioned the rights to Frank Herbert’s Dune but died before the movie reached development.
-The film went through development hell for the rest of the decade with multiple attempts by Arthur P. Jacobs, Alejandro Jodorowsky, and Ridley Scott, who all unsuccessfully tried to bring their visions to the screen.
+In 1971 film producer Arthur P. Jacobs optioned Frank Herbert’s Dune’s rights but died before the movie reached development.
+The film went through development hell for the rest of the decade with multiple attempts by Arthur P. Jacobs, Alejandro Jodorowsky, and Ridley Scott, who unsuccessfully tried to bring their visions to the screen.
 In 1981, executive producer Dino De Laurentiis hired David Lynch as director.

 Lynch’s version, poorly received by critics and fans alike, has since become a beloved film in the minds of many fans and has even earned the status of a cult classic.
 The film is a memorable one, and even though it begins as seeming stiff with weak dialogue, it grows into a very entertaining movie, that despite having a massive budget for the time ($40 million), ultimately fails in its attempt to bring the novel to the screen successfully.

-Also of note is Frank Herbert’s Dune (2000), a three-part science fiction television miniseries also based on the eponymous novel.
+Also of note is Frank Herbert’s Dune (2000), a three-part science fiction television miniseries based on the eponymous novel.
 It was directed and adapted by John Harrison.
-The ensemble cast includes Alec Newman as Paul Atreides, William Hurt as Duke Leto, and Saskia Reeves as Jessica, as well as James Watson, P. H. Moriarty, Robert Russell, Ian McNeice, and Giancarlo Giannini.
-The miniseries won two Emmy Awards in 2001 for cinematography and visual effects in a miniseries/movie, as well as nominated for a third Emmy for sound editing.
+The ensemble cast includes Alec Newman as Paul Atreides, William Hurt as Duke Leto, Saskia Reeves as Jessica and James Watson, P. H. Moriarty, Robert Russell, Ian McNeice, and Giancarlo Giannini.
+The miniseries won two Emmy Awards in 2001 for cinematography and visual effects in a miniseries/movie and were nominated for a third Emmy for sound editing.
 Several critics praised the series.

 Most fans know the story of Paul Atreides’ spiritual journey that leads him to become the prophecy fulfilling Muad’Dib, prophet, savior, and leader of the Fremen of Arrakis.
 Along with the political intrigue, adventure and action, it is this archetypal journey that, for me, gives the story much of its appeal.
 Without it, Lynch’s version, done in the style of an Italian period piece melodrama, reduces the story to its base elements.
 One that is an outer-space version of The Godfather, with vying factions of thugs and gangsters struggling for power in an attempt to get the upper hand, with the Atreides as the protagonists.

-These days movies with a 200 million dollar budget are becoming commonplace, and the closest one to imagine a production of this scale was Alejandro Jodorowsky, whose vision was fantastic and so over-the-top his work on the project was the topic of a documentary, an entertaining movie on the subject.
-Jodorowsky’s ideas for the film were a little crazy but sounds close to just what an excellent movie version of this story would require in becoming the movie treatment the novel deserves.
+These days movies with a 200 million dollar budget are becoming commonplace.
+The closest one to imagine a production of this scale was Alejandro Jodorowsky, whose vision was fantastic and so over-the-top his work on the project was the topic of a documentary, an entertaining movie on the subject.
+Jodorowsky’s ideas for the film were a little crazy but sound close to just what an excellent movie version of this story would require in becoming the movie treatment the novel deserves.

-As this writer expressed back in 2015 the time for a remake is long past due, and a new approach is required to make any remake a success.
+As this writer expressed back in 2015, a remake is long past due, and a new approach is required to make any remake a success.
 It has become growingly apparent the book needs the same sort of treatment given to the Tolkien books by someone with the proven ability to tell an epic story like Peter Jackson, director of the Lord of the Rings trilogy.
-The monumental task has fallen to Arrival, and Blade Runner 2049 director Denis Villeneuve and the hopes and dreams of probably millions of genre fans all over the world await any word on the project.
+The monumental task has fallen to Arrival and Blade Runner 2049 director Denis Villeneuve.
+The hopes and dreams of probably millions of genre fans worldwide await any word on the project.

 It appears my words from several years ago have become somewhat prophetic.
-An announcement by author Brian Herbert, the son of Dune author Frank Herbert, seems to confirm the rumors that Villeneuve’s version will consist of at least two films.
+An announcement by author Brian Herbert, the son of Dune author Frank Herbert, confirms the rumors that Villeneuve’s version will consist of at least two films.